GI Health, Patient Blog | Jul 11 2022

 Review medications.
 Some common over-the-counter medications can cause or help reduce symptoms of GERD.
 Talk with your doctor or pharmacist about medications to find the right balance to manage your symptoms.

 Sleep with your head elevated.
 Positioning while you sleep can help alleviate GERD symptoms, especially if symptoms occur at night.
-Experts recommend use of extra pillows or a wedge pillow so that your head is raised six to eight inches to support normal digestion and to prevent stomach acid backing up into the esophagus.
+Experts recommend use of extra pillows or a wedge pillow so that your head is raised six to eight inches to support normal digestion and to prevent stomach acid from backing up into the esophagus.

 Careful timing of meals.
 Aim to curb meals and snacks for at least 3 hours before you lie down for the night.
 Allowing this extra time encourages normal digestion.